 German Shepherd Pitbull vs. Pitsky: Appearance

 German shepherd pitbulls, commonly referred to as German sheppits, are a cross between a German shepherd and an American pitbull terrier.
 These pups vary in appearance.
 They have thick, short coats that often have a mix of colors, including tan, grey, black, brown, fawn, and white.
 It’s rare for them to have a solid-colored coat.
-Pitsky pups are often bi-colored, and their coats may be white, gray, brown, black, or brindle.
+Pitsky pups are often bi-colored; their coats may be white, gray, brown, black, or brindle.
 They may have either a single or a double coat.
-Their faces make them appear much like a wolf and their bodies follow suit with a muscular build.
+Their faces make them appear much like a wolf, and their bodies follow suit with a muscular build.

 German shepherd pitbulls are also known as German sheppits.